-Name TC G Typ e Limit Type Limit Resources Description System Stability (S_NBMIN_MINNI2) NB N:>= 3 Units at all times B10, B31, B32, C30, K1, K2 There must be at least 3 machines on-load at all times in Northern Ireland.
+Name TC Limit Limit Resources Description Name G Typ e Туре Lilling Resources Description System Stability (S_NBMIN_MINNIU) NB N:>= 3 Units at all times B10, B31, B32, C30, K1, K2 There must be at least 3 machines on-load at all times in Northern Ireland.
 Required for dynamic stability.
-System Stability (S_NBMIN_MINNI1) NB N:>= 2 Units at all times C30, K1, K2 There must be a least 2 machines on-load at all times in Northern Ireland.
-Required for dynamic stability during generation outages.
 Replacement Reserve (S_REP_NI) (S_MWMAX_NI_GT) MW X:<= 272 MW BGT1, BGT2, CGA, CGT8, EMPOWER, iPOWER, KGT1, KGT2, KGT3, KGT4 Combined MW output of OCGTs and AGUs must be less than 272 MW (out of a total of 397 MW) in Northern Ireland at all times.
 125 MW required for replacement reserve.
 The limit is subject to change based on the availability of the units and transmission constraints that may limit their output.
 North West Generation (S_NBMIN_CPS) NB N:>= 0 or 1 Unit depending on NI system demand C30 Coolkeeragh C30 must be on load when the NI system demand is at or above 1,550 MW, CGT8 is unavailable and NI wind generation < 450 MW.
 This demand limit can be raised to 1,608 MW if CGT8 is available.
 For NI wind generation in excess of 450 MW there is no constraint.
 This operational constraint is required to ensure voltage stability in the northwest of Northern Ireland and to prevent possible system voltage collapse above the indicated system demand.

-(S_MWMIN_MOYLE) (S_MWMAX_MOYLE) A42 Interconnector3 not exceed an import of 442 MW to Northern Irelar and an export of 400 MW to Scotland (values taken from NI).
-This is required the ensure that the limits are respected.
+Moyle Interconnector (S_MWMIN_MOYLE) (S_MWMAX_MOYLE) MW В -400 < MW < 442 Moyle Interconnector 3 It ensures that all flows do not exceed an import of 442 MW to Northern Ireland and an export of 400 MW to Scotland (values taken from NI).
+This is required to ensure that the limits are respected.
 Notes: 1.
 Firm export limit on Moyle increased to 250MW from 80MW on 1st December 2020.
 There is an agreed process between Moyle and NGET on releasing additional "non-firm" export capacity when GB system conditions allow.
 2. BREXIT - Impact on Scheduling Day-Ahead Markets, effective from 31 December 2020, will not include any SEM-GB interconnection capacity.
-This first day ahead LTS run should be considered more indicative than it Manda Inter B 41 4 / 400 104 N4 - 1 - 16 that firm interconnector schedules for the first part of the next day (from 23:00 MW В -400 < MW < 442 Moyle Interconnector 3 442 MW to Northern Ireland and an export of 400 MW to Scotland (values taken from NI).
-This is required to ensure that the limits are respected.
-Notes: 1.
-Firm export limit on Moyle increased to 250MW from 80MW on 1st December 2020.
-There is an agreed process between Moyle and NGET on releasing additional "nonfirm" export capacity when GB system conditions allow.
-2. BREXIT - Impact on Scheduling Day-Ahead Markets, effective from 31 December 2020, will not include any SEM-GB interconnection capacity.
 This first day ahead LTS run should be considered more indicative than it would normally be, given that firm interconnector schedules for the first part of the next day (from 23:00 D-1 to 11:00 D) will not be available until post IDA1 (after 18:10).
+The LTS that is published each evening post IDA1 will reflect the firm interconnector schedules. -- -- -- -- ---